 Background

-Study Aims
+Aims

-The study aims to: (1) Examine the factors driving employers’ decisions whether or not to offer wGT, (2) Examine how employees view and respond to wGT, and (3) Assess the ethical, legal, and social implications of wGT from multiple stakeholder perspectives.
+The study aims to: (1) Examine the factors driving employers’ decisions whether or not to offer wGT, (2) Examine how employees view and respond to wGT, and (3) Assess the ethical, legal, and social implications (ELSI) of wGT from multiple stakeholder perspectives.

 Funding Source